QingtanZeng/qingtanzeng.github.io/_pages/about.md

 ---

 Hi, I’m an Engineer specializing in autonomous systems and vehicles.
-My R&D work focuses on the intersection of trajectory generation, optimization and motor control, dedicated to real-time, robust planning and control of robot and automobile.
+My R&D work focuses on the intersection of trajectory generation, optimization and motor control, dedicated to achieving real-time, robust planning and control of robots and automobile.

 Upon graduating from Jilin University with a Bachelor's degree in Vehicle Engineering in 2019, I went on to complete a Master of Science degree in Mechanical Engineering at Beijing Institute of Technology's National Engineering Research Center for Electric Vehicles in 2022.

 Subsequently, I served as a Motor Control Software Engineer at United Automotive Electronic Systems (a Bosch subsidiary) from 2022 to 2025 where I was officially certified as a Departmental Expert.